cywhale/apieditor/README.md

 - problems:

   1. cannot make it served on subdirectory (manifest will returned as index.html?) but can on root /
   2. solved by serving by fastify server.
-But another problem in src/plugins/editor-monaco/after-load.js
+But another problem in src/plugins/editor-monaco/after-load.js is:

 ```
 baseUrl: document.baseURI || location.href